alan-turing-institute/ARC-MTQE/README.md

 - [COMETKiwi-23-XL](https://huggingface.co/Unbabel/wmt23-cometkiwi-da-xl)
 - [COMETKiwi-23-XXL](https://huggingface.co/Unbabel/wmt23-cometkiwi-da-xxl)

 To make predictions using GPT, you will need to have access to the OpenAI API.
-The API key will need to be saved as environment variables named OPENAI_API_KEY.
+The API key will need to be saved as an environment variable named OPENAI_API_KEY.
 To do this in a Mac terminal:

 ```
 export OPENAI_API_KEY="your_api_key"